Chad Griffin: American Foundation for Equal Rights

 Griffin and Reiner founded AFER in 2008 to challenge the federal constitutionality of California's Proposition 8.
 Prior to AFER's founding, Griffin had raised funds and produced television ads for the "No on 8" campaign.
-This was Griffin's first professional work on LGBT rights.
+This was Griffin's first professional work on LGBTQ rights.
 Following Proposition 8's passage in 2008, Griffin and Reiner reflected on the No campaign's failure, and the possibility of mounting a federal legal challenge.
 An acquaintance suggested speaking to conservative lawyer Theodore Olson, who supported the challenge and soon began research on the case.
 Griffin believed the case, and Olson's support, created an opportunity to frame the same-sex marriage debate in nonpartisan terms.
 Olson later suggested recruiting liberal David Boies as co-counsel; the two had previously litigated opposite sides of Bush v.
 Gore.
 Griffin approached Boies, who quickly accepted.

-Meanwhile, Griffin began discussing the potential case with other LGBT rights organizations.
+Meanwhile, Griffin began discussing the potential case with other LGBTQ rights organizations.
 The American Civil Liberties Union, Lambda Legal, and the National Center for Lesbian Rights opposed a federal lawsuit, seeing it as a "reckless" action, as they were worried that a loss at the Supreme Court could be "devastating" to the cause.
 As the case progressed, these same groups asked to intervene in the lawsuit, an attempt which Griffin fought and which was ultimately unsuccessful.
 In a letter to the leaders of those organizations, Griffin wrote, "You have unrelentingly and unequivocally acted to undermine this case even before it was filed.
 In light of this, it is inconceivable that you would zealously and effectively litigate this case if you were successful in intervening."
 Griffin also believed that such intervention would complicate the trial, making it less efficient and would, as a result, ultimately weaken their case.

 In May 2009 AFER filed their lawsuit, now styled Hollingsworth v.
 Perry, which argued that Proposition 8 was unconstitutional on equal protection and due process grounds.
 It also announced the founding of the organization.
 The lawsuit's plaintiffs are two same-sex couples, Kristin Perry and Sandra Stier, Paul Katami and Jeffrey Zarrillo.
 Governor of California Jerry Brown and other state officials are listed as defendants in their official capacities.
 Perry was successful at district court and at the 9th Circuit Court of Appeals.
 In December 2012, the Supreme Court agreed to review the 9th Circuit ruling.
 In June 2013, it held that the proponents of Proposition 8 had lacked standing for their appeals to the 9th Circuit and Supreme Court, which left the district court ruling intact.
 On June 28, California resumed marrying same-sex couples.